“Lovely colonial mansion hidden on a working coconut estate, perfect for those wishing to avoid the bustle of Colombo”

 - Plantlife / flora

 A great spot in rural Sri Lanka, an hour from Colombo, with family rooms and bullock cart exploration trips of the coconut estate.
+Kids stay for free up to 3 years old when sharing room with parents.
+Baby cots are free of charge.

 Family friendly accommodation: